-Heather Lawrence, NRCNAA Long Term Services & Supports Tribal Liaison
+Heather Lawrence, NRCNAA Long-Term Support Services Tribal Liaison

 Heather Lawrence is the long-term support services tribal liaison with the National Resource Center on Native American Aging (NRCNAA) and the Native Aging in Place Project with the Center for Rural Health (CRH) at the University of North Dakota (UND) School of Medicine & Health Sciences in Grand Forks.